-For research question 4, Medicaid claims and eligibility data, as well as vital statistics birth certificate data, and hospital discharge data were used to compare the average inter-birth intervals (IBI) in number of months for FPW enrollee participants and non-participants in DY17 (2014-2015) to DY14-16 (2011-2014).
-Analyzing the average IBIs for women enrolled in the program during DY17 requires examining the birth certificates for calendar years 2015 and 2016.
-For this report, the IBI analysis used nine months of data given that the birth certificate data is available only through calendar year December 2015.
-Future reports will include data for a full year.
-An outline of the methodology and flowchart with inclusion and exclusion criteria for the IBI analysis can be found in appendix C.
+For research question 4 (What are the inter-birth intervals (IBIs) for FPW Participants and Non-Participants per DY?), Medicaid claims and eligibility data, as well as vital statistics birth certificate data, were used to compare the average inter-birth intervals (IBI) in number of months for FPW enrollee participants and non-participants in DY18 (SFY2015-2016) to DY14-16 (SFY2011-2014).
+Analyzing the average IBIs for women enrolled in the program during DY18 (SFY2015-2016) requires examining the birth certificates for calendar years 2016 and 2017.
+For this report, the birth certificate data was available through December 2016 for the IBI analysis.
+An outline of the methodology and flowchart with inclusion and exclusion criteria for the IBI analysis can be found in Appendix C.

-For research question 5, Medicaid claims and DOH data were used for the analyses which included measuring the rates of unintended pregnancies by comparing responses to questions 5 and 14 on the Healthy Start Prenatal Risk Screen related to pregnancy intendedness for FPW participants and non-participants who became pregnant anytime during DY17.
+For research question 5 (What is the rate of unintended pregnancies for FPW Participants and Non-Participants per DY?), Medicaid claims and DOH data were used for the analyses which included measuring the rates of unintended pregnancies by comparing responses to questions 5 and 14 on the Healthy Start Prenatal Risk Screen4 related to pregnancy intendedness for FPW participants and non-participants who became pregnant anytime during DY18 (SFY2015-2016).
 See appendix D for a specific outline of the methodology and the inclusion and exclusion criteria for the unintended pregnancies analysis.